-Kies, like Orientalists such as Geiger and Bell, believes that "Furqan" in Surah Al-Anfal refers to the distinguisher between right and wrong, and in another verse, to the day of the Muslim victory at Badr.
-Since Furqan was revealed in Ramadan, based on the connection between the Jewish Yom Kippur fast, the victory at Badr in Ramadan, and the obligatory fasting of Muslims in Ramadan, he concludes that the Muslim fast of Ramadan is a form of adaptation or similarity to the Jewish fast of deliverance and victory over Pharaoh.
-He supports this by referencing Al-Baydawi's (1998) commentary, where he interprets Furqan as "salvation."
+Kies, like Orientalists such as Geiger and Richard Bell, believes that "Furgan" in Surah Al-Anfal refers to the distinguisher between right and wrong, and in another verse, to the day of the Muslim victory at Badr.
+Since Furqan was revealed in Ramadan, he concludes, based on the connection between the Jewish Yom Kippur fast, the victory at Badr in Ramadan, and the obligatory fasting of Muslims in Ramadan, that the Muslim fast of Ramadan is a form of adaptation or similarity to the Jewish fast of deliverance and victory over Pharaoh.
+He supports this by referencing Al-Baydawi's commentary, where Al-Baydawi interprets Furgan as "salvation."
 This implies, according to Kies, that the Prophet Muhammad adapted the story of the Jewish deliverance from Pharaoh and applied it to the Muslim victory at Badr.
-Thus, Furqan in verse 29 of Surah Al-Anfal refers to the salvation of Muslims at the Battle of Badr, and in verses 49-50 of Surah Al-Baqarah, to salvation from Pharaoh when the sea parted for Moses.
-Therefore, by adopting the meaning of "salvation" for the word Furqan from Al-Baydawi's commentary and linking it to the revelation of Furqan in Ramadan, as well as the meaning of Furqan as salvation on the day of Badr, Orientalists attempt to suggest that the Muslim fast was adapted from the thanksgiving fast in Judaism.
-Kies also attributes the extension of the fast from ten days to thirty days to the influence of Judaism and Christianity on Islam.
+Thus, Furgan in verse 29 of Surah Al-Anfal refers to the salvation of Muslims at the Battle of Badr, and in verses 49-50 of Surah Al-Bagarah, to salvation from Pharaoh when the sea parted for Moses.
+Therefore, Orientalists, by adopting the meaning of "salvation" for the word Furgan from Al-Baydawi's commentary and linking it to the revelation of Furgan in Ramadan, as well as the meaning of Furqan as salvation on the day of Badr, attempt to suggest the idea that the Muslim fast was adapted from the thanksgiving fast in Judaism.
+Kies also attributes the extension of the fast from ten days to thirty days to the influence of Judaism and Christianity on Islam (Kies, Leiden Encyclopedia of the Quran, article on Fasting, Vol. 2, p.
+184).

-Al-Baydawi (1998), in his commentary on verse 29 of Surah Al-Anfal, states that Furqan refers to the factor distinguishing right from wrong or victory, and the separation of the righteous from the wrongdoer or "salvation" (Al-Baydawi, 1998, Vol. 3, p.
+Al-Baydawi, in his commentary on verse 29 of Surah Al-Anfal, states that Furqan means the factor separating right from wrong, or victory and the separation of the righteous from the wrongdoer, or "salvation."
+(Al-Baydawi, 1997, Vol. 3, p.
 56).

-3-2.
-Fasting in Islam
+Y-Y Fasting in Islam

-According to Dere Hadad, initially, the Muslim fast was an imitation of the Jewish fast, without specific days being mentioned in the verse.
+According to Yusuf Dere Hadad, initially, the Muslim fast was an imitation of the Jewish fast, without specific days being mentioned in the verse.
 "And upon those who are able to fast, there is a ransom (which is) the feeding of a poor person."
-Additionally, in the verse "So whoever witnesses (the month)

-among you, let him fast," Ramadan fasting became obligatory.
-Darreh Haddad, in explaining the connection between Muslim fasting and fasting in Christianity, cites Baydawi (1998) who, in explaining the aforementioned verse, discusses the obligatory fasting of Christians and provides explanations regarding it (Darreh Haddad, n.d.).
+And then in the verse "So whoever witnesses (the month) among you, let him fast ", Ramadan fasting became obligatory.
+Darreh Haddad, in explaining the connection between Muslim fasting and fasting in Christianity, cites Baydawi, who, in explaining the aforementioned verse, discusses the obligatory fasting of Christians and provides explanations regarding it (Darreh Haddad, n.d., p.
+767, footnote).
 Darreh Haddad also states that fasting during the day is a custom of the People of the Book, Jews and Christians.

-According to Dar al-Hadad, the Muslim tradition of fasting on the day of Ashura also existed among the Quraysh, as an adaptation of the Jewish Yom Kippur fast.
-The ritual practices of the Arabs of Hejaz, except for their outward appearance and expressions-which seemed polytheistic-had nothing left of paganism and had a monotheistic essence that had spread in that region by the People of the Book (Dar al-Hadad, Youssef, n.d.)
+According to Dar al-Hadad, the Muslim fast of Ashura also existed among the Quraysh, an adaptation of the Jewish Yom Kippur fast.
+[In adapting the fast of the Jewish day of salvation]; and the ritual practices of the Arabs of Hejaz, except for their outward appearance and expressions, which seemed polytheistic, had nothing left of paganism, and had a monotheistic essence that had spread in that region by the People of the Book!
+(Dar al-Hadad, Youssef, ibid., pp. 90-97)